ElephanZ/Climate-Change-Classifier/README.md

 * 🆗 it is "quick" and was really useful for introduce me into Machine Learning world.
 * 🆗 it is easy to read and has been easy to write.
 * ⛔ when tweets contains humorism, the model doesn't work very well.
-* ⛔ when tweets are not about climate change, the model doesn't works (it base probably its prediction on tweet sentiment without really understand the topic).

 To conclude: I have learned a lot by implementing this project.
-I have used in pratic a lot of theoric notions studied during my Social Media Management course at university
+I have used in practice a lot of theoretic notions studied during my Social Media Management course at university.

 ## Getting Started